jssaini7815/deep_learning_and_the_game_of_go/README.md

 ![chapter_succession](chapter_succession.png)

 ## Welcome
+Go is an abstract strategy board game for two players, in which the aim is to surround more territory than the opponent.
+The game was invented in China more than 2,500 years ago and is believed to be the oldest board game continuously played to the present day.
 When AlphaGo hit the news in early 2016, we were extremely excited about this groundbreaking advancement in computer Go.
 At the time, it was largely conjectured that human-level artificial intelligence for the game of Go was at least 10 years in the future.
 We followed the games meticulously and didn’t shy away from waking up early or staying up late to watch the broadcasted games live.
 Indeed, we had good company — millions of people around the globe were captivated by the games against Fan Hui, Lee Sedol, and later, Ke Jie and others.

 Shortly after the emergence of AlphaGo, we picked up work on a little open source library we coined [BetaGo](https://github.com/maxpumperla/betago) to see if we could implement some of the core mechanisms running AlphaGo ourselves.
 The idea of BetaGo was to bring AlphaGo to regular developers.
 While we were realistic enough to accept that we didn’t have the resources (time, computing power, or intelligence) to compete with Deepmind's incredible achievement, it has been a lot of fun to create our own Go bot.
 Since then, we’ve had the privilege to speak about computer Go at quite a few occasions.